Intercollegiate Center for Classical Studies in Rome

 - Personal statement, no longer than one page, explaining why you would like to participate on this program

-- Two academic letters of recommendation (one from the ICCS Representative at your institution)
+- An academic letter of recommendation from the ICCS Representative at your institution

 - Home university approval form